moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/array-methods.md

 console.log(studentsWhoPassed);

-## Map: In many ways, map is quite a lot like forEach.
+## map: In many ways, map is quite a lot like forEach.
 We give it a callback function, and it iterates over the array, calling the function once for each item in the array.

 ```js
 const people = [